An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

 \subsection{Generic experiment}

-In a first test, we consider a 2D RSM with $l_\text{min}=5$ and $l_\text{max}=7$ and mesh regularity $m_r=1$.
-We start on an uniform mesh on the lowest level, $G = G_5^2$ and consider the time dependent monitor function
+In a first test, we consider a 2D RSM with refinement levels set to $l_\text{min}=5$ and $l_\text{max}=7$ and mesh regularity $m_r=1$.
+We start with a uniform mesh on the lowest level, i.e. $G = G_5^2$, and consider the time dependent monitor function